Kalispell, MT Real Estate News

 By Kat Palmiotti, Helping your Montana dreams take root

-This report covers the residential land market (active listings and sales) in Kalispell Montana as of the end of May 2021.
-Similar to the housing market, land sales remain strong.
-Available InventoryAs of early June, there were 80 residential land parcels for sale in the Kalispell area which is just about flat from last month's count of 78.
-That remains great news for buyers since there were only 60 listings a few months ago.
-Higher inventory levels equate to more choices for buyers..
-Five or more acresOf the land currently for sale, 55% of listings include five or more acres.
-While most of the land in Montana could be considered rural, I define rural as those properties in the 5+ acre category.
+This report covers the residential land market in Kalispell Montana as of the end of November 2021.
+Land sales and the number of active listings have decreased for the second month in a row.
+Properties under contract increased slightly as did the total value of land sold.
+Sales might decrease as we move into the winter months, but buyers are still active!
+INVENTORYAs of early December, there were 79 residential land parcels for sale in the Kalispell area which is slightly less than the previous month, the fourth decrease in a row.
+Five or more acresOf the land currently for sale, more than half of the listings include five or more acres.
+I define rural as those properties in the 5+ acre category.
 Those are most likely to be parcels located on a gravel mountain road, agricultural farmin...

 By Kat Palmiotti, Helping your Montana dreams take root